 I hope this was helpful.
 To learn more, please go to www.PsychologyOfEating.com.
 The Institute for the Psychology of Eating offers the most innovative and professional trainings, public programs, conferences, online events, and much more.
 Through our Eating Psychology Coach Certification training, you can grow a new career and help your clients break through the most compelling eating challenges of our times.
 If you’re focused on your own eating and health, the Institute offers a great selection of one-of-a-kind opportunities to take a big leap forward in your relationship with food.
 We are proud to be international leaders in online and live education events that are designed to create the breakthroughs you want most.
 Our public and professional programs are powerful, results-oriented, and embrace all of who we are as eaters — body, mind, heart, and soul.

-For questions, please email us at firstname.lastname@example.org.
+For questions, please email us at email@example.com.
 We’ll be sure to get back to you.
-This has been Emily Rosen, Chief Operating Officer of the Institute for the Psychology of Eating.
 Thank you so much.